capoony/Chapter7-InvPopGenomics/README.md

 ### (1) Preparing the bioinformatics analyses pipeline

 > The full analysis pipeline of this book chapter can be found at https://github.com/capoony/InvChapter.
 As a first step, all necessary software needs to be installed.
 This information can be found in a shell-script called dependencies.sh which is located in the shell/ folder.
-Here and throughout this chapter, the code blocks, as shown below, are highlighted by boxes with different fonts and colors according to the coding syntax of the BASH shell scripts, which is the main scripting language used in this analysis pipeline (besides specific scripts written in Python and R).
+Here and throughout this chapter, the code blocks, as shown below, are highlighted by boxes with different fonts and colors according to the coding syntax of the BASH shell scripts, which is the main scripting language used in this analysis pipeline (besides specific scripts written in python3and R).
 It is possible to copy and paste the code snippets directly from this document and then paste and execute them in a terminal window on a workstation computer or computer server with a LINUX operation system.
 However, I would strongly recommend to open the script main.sh, which is located in the shell/ folder and which contains the whole analysis pipeline shown here, in an integrated development environment (IDE) program such as the VScode (https://code.visualstudio.com/) editor and execute the individual commands from the main.sh script bit by bit.

 ```bash
 ### define working directory